Olux: 7 things you should know

 - Olux should not be used to treat acne; bacterial, fungal, or viral skin infections (such as herpes simplex, shingles, or chickenpox); bites or stings; eyelid conditions; mild dermatitis; perioral dermatitis; phimosis (a tight foreskin of the penis); rosacea; scabies; skin conditions caused by vaccinations, tuberculosis, or syphilis.

-- Using more foam than recommended, or applying Olux for longer than two weeks can lead to side effects such as skin thinning, growth retardation in children, cataracts, or glaucoma, or suppression of the hypothalamic-pituitary-adrenal axis.
+- Using more foam than recommended, or applying Olux for longer than two weeks can lead to side effects such as skin thinning, growth retardation in children, cataracts, glaucoma, or suppression of the hypothalamic-pituitary-adrenal axis.

 - If you have surgery scheduled, tell your doctor you are using Olux.

 - Olux foam is flammable.
 Do not expose to heat or temperatures above 120°F (49°C).
 Store at room temperature 68° to 77°F (20° to 25°C) as much as possible.
 The contents of Olux foam are under pressure.
 Do not puncture or incinerate the container.

 - Tell your doctor if you are pregnant, plan to become pregnant, or are breastfeeding as Olux may not be suitable for you.

 - Some improvements in the symptoms of plaque psoriasis such as inflammation (redness) and itching, should be noticed within one to three days.
 Other symptoms, such as dryness, crusting, or scaling may take a bit longer to resolve, but improvement should occur within a week.
 63% reported treatment success after using Olux foam for two weeks for scalp psoriasis.
 28% reported treatment success for non-scalp psoriasis.